coderamen666/srd-v3.5-md/spells/spells-a-b.md

 long as one year per caster level.
 The subject does not need to eat or drink while *slumbering*, nor does it age.
 This form of *binding* is more difficult to cast than *chaining*, making it slightly easier to resist.
-Reduce the spell's save DC by 1.
+Reduce the spell’s save DC by 1.

 *Bound Slumber:* This combination of *chaining* and *slumber* lasts for as long as one month per caster level.
 Reduce the save DC by 2.